minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter, as shown by #cite(<stratmann-2002>, form: "prose").
-To analyse this, I added the afore mentioned in @model-spec seniority and birthyear control variables into the regressions.
+To address this, I incorporated the previously mentioned seniority and birth year control variables into the regression models, as outlined in @model-spec.
 Since seniority details the number of terms the representative has partaken in and the birthyear represents the age of the legislator, I also checked that the correlation between the two variables would not be high enough to cause multicolinearity, which it was not, with a correlation of -0.57, and a VIF of 1.27 and 1.28 respectively.

 // general LPM and logit/probit
 When looking at the LPM model with all representatives, the seniority variable